 One of the best hidden gems in New York City is Aire Ancient Baths.
 Channeling ancient Greek and Roman bath houses it’s a serene and rejuvenating experience and one of the best things to do on a rainy day in NYC.

-#23.
-Shop the Strand Bookstore
+#14.
+Visit the Strand Bookstore

-Founded in 1927, the Strand is the only remaining bookstore from “Book Row” which was a coalition of 48 bookstores that lined Fourth Avenue.
+Founded in 1927, the Strand is the only remaining bookstore from “Book Row” which was a coalition of 48 bookstores that lined Fourth Avenue in the East Village.

 Every single bookstore, with the exception of the Strand, closed during the Great Depression.
 Today this large NYC bookstore is home to 2.5 million books and serves as a safe-haven for insatiable bookworms far and wide.